rook/rook/Documentation/ceph-disaster-recovery.md

     1. Remove `/var/lib/rook/mon-a`
     2. Pick a healthy `rook-ceph-mon-ID` directory (`/var/lib/rook/mon-ID`) in the previous backup, copy to `/var/lib/rook/mon-a`. `ID` is any healthy mon node ID of the old cluster.
     3. Replace `/var/lib/rook/mon-a/keyring` with the saved keyring, preserving only the `[mon.]` section, remove `[client.admin]` section.
     4. Run `docker run -it --rm -v /var/lib/rook:/var/lib/rook ceph/ceph:v14.2.1-20190430 bash`.
 The Docker image tag should match the Ceph version used in the Rook cluster.
+The `/etc/ceph/ceph.conf` file needs to exist for `ceph-mon` to work.

         ```shell
+        container# touch /etc/ceph/ceph.conf
         container# cd /var/lib/rook
         container# ceph-mon --extract-monmap monmap --mon-data ./mon-a/data  # Extract monmap from old ceph-mon db and save as monmap
         container# monmaptool --print monmap  # Print the monmap content, which reflects the old cluster ceph-mon configuration.